I know, I really do know. how it feels when you have to actually use your new language for the first time with native speakers of that language!

 The floodgates opened.

-She dragged me into the shop beaming, gave me a random bread stick from the back shelf, told me a number that I didn’t quite catch, so I had no choice but to hand her a one hundred peseta note (a ludicrously large amount for such a small bill).
+She dragged me into the shop beaming, gave me a random bread stick from the back shelf, told me a number that I didn’t quite catch, so I had no choice but to hand her a one hundred peseta note (a ludicrously large amount for such a small bread stick).

-She then proceeded to carefully count out a ludicrous amount of small change in pesetas.
+She then proceeded to carefully count out the also ludicrous amount of small change in pesetas.
 (Thank goodness it was at the end of the day and I was certainly her last customer.)

 I did it!
 I had it!
 My little ‘baby’ sentence had worked and I had actually had been able to achieve something great, even though very small.